lxgr/vibeserver/README.md

 - [ ] Threads? (but it'll just eat through my token budget faster)
 - [ ] Persistence? (probably not)
 - [ ] Make it self-hosting (i.e. replace the Python script with an LLM prompt for it, then execute the result)

+## Warnings

+The output of this web server is inherently unpredictable.
+It might generate things you do not agree with or want to have hosted on your website.

+It will also serve *all* incoming requests, including those for robots.txt, and it might happily invite crawlers in that could then quickly churn through a prepaid LLM API key's budget, or rack up high costs on a billed one.

+Access control is accordingly advisable for several resons.

+See also [license.txt].